separator-spares-and-equipment-logo

 Oil Degradation

 oil-degradationThe function of lubricants is to remove contaminants, reduce friction, improve efficiency, minimize wear, and distribute the engine’s heat.
+Oil degradation can negatively affect your lubricating oil and hydraulic oil systems.
 Lubricant degradation occurs throughout the service life of the lubricants, depending on the oil type, the temperature, the operational conditions, and the environment.
 The baseline for change occurs when further deterioration leads to a level whereby the lubricant can no longer protect the system.
 When oil degrades, it changes composition and functional properties, and unwanted products are formed: acid compounds, soft contaminants (also called sludge/resins (dissolves in warm oil)), and varnish (deposit formation).

 Oil conditions are to be monitored regularly to make sure the oil is used within its performance specification.
 Oil degradation products (or soft contaminants) are widespread problems in most industries.
 They are precursors of deposits, often referred to as varnish.
+Oxidation and thermal breakdown are among the causes of varnish formation, but the major reasons are micodieseling and static electric discharge.
 Varnish is known to cause issues in hydraulic and lube oil systems.
 Varnish products form a sticky layer on metal surfaces and will easily block fine tolerances.
 Hard particles of all sizes get caught in the sticky layer, creating a sandpaper-like grinding surface, which radically speeds up machine wear.

 – Varnish is dissolved in its base fluid (for example, mineral base oil).